binarymason/ifocustt/README.md

 ```
 Usage: focus [options]
--v, --verbose                    Run focus with more verbose STDOUT
     -d, --daemonize                  Allow focus to be forked to the background
+    -h, --help                       Prints this help
+    -m, --minutes=MINUTES            How many minutes to focus.
     -t, --target=TARGET              Specify what you are focusing on
--m, --minutes=MINUTES            How many minutes to focus.
--h, --help                       Prints this help
+        --verbose                    Run focus with more verbose STDOUT
+    -v, --version                    Prints version
 ```

 ## How does it work?